QutEcoacoustics/workbench-client/README.md

 # Workbench Client

-The Angular LSR client for an acoustic workbench application.
+The Angular client for an acoustic workbench application.

 ![Build, Test, and Publish](https://github.com/QutEcoacoustics/workbench-client/workflows/Build,%20Test,%20and%20Publish/badge.svg)

 ## Install instructions

 ### Requirements

+Generally we try to stick to the Latest Stable Release (LSR) for all requirements and dependencies.

 - Node LSR
 - NPM LSR